This post was originally published in October 2020 and was updated on March 31, 2023.

 Using machine learning techniques, analytics engines have been taught how to recognize natural language patterns.
 That improves a computer’s ability to quickly pinpoint precise words and phrases—finding key information that could take a human several hours (if not weeks, months or years) to find.
 This is especially handy for something like, say, judicial language.

 A tool that uses language analytics, for instance, can scour countless lines of court text to locate (and extract) key phrases that may be beneficial to your argument.
 That means you could literally use the judge’s own words in your case strategy—which should make it easy to make a compelling argument for them.
-If that kind of advantage piques your interest, you can learn more about language analytics here.

 Regardless of the application, analytics tools typically share a common thread: reliance on massive data sets (AKA big data).
 And massive is no exaggeration—these analytics engines often pore through petabytes of information.